aaronparker/aaronparker.github.io/_drafts/fslogix-container-sizing.md

 ![Avanite WebControl report window]({{site.baseurl}}/media/2019/04/AvanitWebControlReport.png)

-While their marketing pushes the benefits of managing space consumed by browsers in the profile to improve login times, this should be largely irrelevant with Profile Container, because profile data is not copied across the network at login. _I've not yet tested WebData Control with Profile Container_, so I can't speak to it's effectiveness or compatibility yet, but I can't see why it wouldn't work.
+While their marketing pushes the benefits of managing space consumed by browsers in the profile to improve login times, this should be largely irrelevant with Profile Container, because profile data is not copied across the network at login. _I've not yet tested WebData Control with Profile Container_, so I can't speak to it's effectiveness or compatibility yet, but I don't see why it wouldn't work.

 ## Office 365 Considerations